chien-y/credit_freezes_slides/README.md

 Backward Induction.
 - t=2: Repayment equilibrium/netowrk.
 - t=1:
+  - Anticipating the repayment decisions at t=2.
-  - Maximize profits:
+  - Maximize the expected profits.
     - Borrow exactly as much as they lend out.
+    - Choose the lowest interest rates.
   - Borrowing equilibrium/netowrk.

+## Equilibrium
+- t=0:
+  - Anticipating the borrowing and repayment equilibria at t=1 and t=2.
+  - Maximize the expected profits.
-- t=0: Interest rate equilibrium/network.
+  - Interest rate equilibrium/network.
+  - Could have multiple subgame perfect equilibria.
+    - Strong equilibrium: a variant of agent-form trembling-hand perfect equilibrium.